 According to research from the Virginia Tech Transportation Institute (VTTI), evidence suggests that a self-driving car’s accident risk is less than that of a car driven by a human.

 The study found that cars driven by people were involved in 4.2 severe crashes for every million miles driven while auto-driven cars were only involved in 3.2 severe crashes at the same distance.
 This was determined to be a “statistically significant” difference in the number of crashes.

 While on its face, the question of whether a self-driven or human car is more likely to be involved in crashes may seem simple, many nuances make it far more complicated.
 In the VTTI study, the factors that most affected the study were:

-To try to manage this disparity, the VTTI researchers attempted to improve the natural crash data by investigating crashes reported to police, crash rates for varied roadway types, and added to that possible scenarios in which drivers would not report crashes.
+To try to manage this disparity, the VTTI researchers attempted to improve the natural crash data by investigating crashes reported to police, crash rates for varied roadway types, and added to those possible scenarios in which drivers would not report crashes.
 Researchers considered factors such as the magnitude of damage, likelihood that distraction or impairment might have played a role, property damage amounts, and likelihood of bodily injuries or fatalities.

 The researchers caution that even though the report found that self-driving cars were involved in fewer accidents, they cannot decisively make that claim without more data.